hirosystems/docs/docs/stacks.js/guides/deep-dive-post-conditions.md

 ## Constructing Post-Conditions

-The easiert way to construct a post-conditions in Stacks.js is to use the `Pc` helpers.
+The easiest way to construct a post-condition in Stacks.js is to use the `Pc` helpers.
 This is a builder inspired by BDD (Behavior Driven Development).

 Start with the `Pc.address` initializer to specify the address of the principal that will be verified in the post-condition.